thereiswaldo/jeremywalsh.ca/_drafts/predicting-canadian-university-cross-country-performances.md

  7. Regions are seperated by vast distances
  8. Injuries/sickness
  9. bad days
-10. weight and height of atheltes
+10. weight and height of atheltes, individuality

+Some run better over short, or hills etc.

-11. effort level and general coach strategy
+7. effort level and general coach strategy
-12. Data is gathered
+8. Data is gathered
+9. Prediction method